Alfresco/alfresco-ng2-components/docs/release-notes/RelNote420.md

 ## Goals for this release

-This is a minor release of the Alfresco Application Development Framework, developed to receive the latest and greatest benefits of the bugfixes and the enhacements planned since the release of the previous version.
+This is a minor release of the Alfresco Application Development Framework, developed to receive the latest and greatest benefits of the bugfixes and the enhancements planned since the release of the previous version.

 The highlights of this release is mainly about bugfixes and enhancements related to the Alfresco Process Application (APA) use cases.